 Business: Over the last year I’ve fallen in love with the features offered at the photo editing site Picnik, which has led me to research and want to know more about the original founders as well as their CEO, Jonathan Sposato.
 When I read this interview Jonathan did with Techflash, it was an affirmation that the original flutter in my heart for Picnik was for a good reason (his profile even mentions that his favorite website is Etsy, so I knew he must be a good guy).
 I’ve never met anyone from the Picnik team personally, but from every experience I’ve had so far with their services, I’ve been delighted and I hope Meylah can adopt a similar company culture that Picnik exhibits.
 Recently, I listened to Jonathan give the keynote speech at the Seattle 2.0 awards, and after I heard him speak, I respected him even more.
 In his speech, Jonathan credited all his success to his team, even quoting that “90% of success is in the casting.”
 I truly believe that great success is dependent on the people and teams you surround yourself with.

 We first found Taryn on Dreamers Into Doers, the Martha Stewart Community and decided we love any girl that wears a big, bright flower in her hair!
 We also love the cute, funky, and easy tutorials she puts together on her blog, Poppy Chic.
 We wanted to learn more!

 Here is our interview with Taryn. ( Don’t miss the Flower Hair Pin Tutorial she shared with us – so adorable and easy to make!

-It is easy to see that few things are as important online as good, high-quality, detailed pictures.
-Whether you are selling your art or crafts on sites like Etsy, Ebay, or Amazon or just showcasing your work for friends on Facebook, there are some secret tricks of the trade I have learned in my professional career that can help you make photographs of your crafts look really professional.
+It is easy to see that few things are as important online as good, high-quality, detailed pictures of your work.
+Whether you are selling your art or crafts on sites like Etsy, Ebay, or Amazon or just showcasing your work for friends on Facebook, there are some secret tricks of the trade you can use to make photographs of your crafts look really professional.